-1. Stock exchanges with official trading and organized markets in the member states of the EEA
+Stock exchanges with official trading and organized markets in the member states of the EEA, as well as stock exchanges in European countries which are not EEA members that are considered to be equal to regulated markets

-Each Member State is required to maintain an updated list of regulated markets authorized by it.
-This directory is to be made available to the other member states and to the Commission.
+Each Member State is required to maintain an updated register of regulated markets authorized by it.
+This register is to be made available to the other member states and to the Commission.

-According to this provision, the Commission is obliged to publish once a year a directory of the regulated markets of which it has received notice.
+According to this provision, the Commission is obliged to publish once a year a register of the regulated markets of which it has received notice.

-Due to decreasing restrictions and to trading segment specialization, the directory of "regulated markets" is undergoing great changes.
-In addition to the annual publication of a directory in the official gazette of the European Union, the Commission will therefore provide an updated version on its official internet site.
+Due to decreasing restrictions and to trading segment specialization, the register of "regulated markets" is undergoing great changes.
+In addition to the annual publication of a register in the official gazette of the European Union, the Commission will therefore provide an updated version on its official internet site.

 1.1.
-The current directory of regulated markets is available at:
+The current register of regulated markets is available at:

-http://registers.esma.europa.eu/publication/searchRegister?core=esma_registers_mifid_rma2
+https://registers.esma.europa.eu/publication/searchRegister?core=esma_registers_upreg2

 1.2.
-The following stock exchanges are to be included in the directory of Regulated Markets:
+The following stock exchanges are to be included in the register of regulated markets: